mkoepele/latah-legacy/pages/about.md

 ---
 {% include feature/jumbotron.html objectid="https://objects.lib.uidaho.edu/ott/thumbs/ott1333_th.jpg" %}

-## About the Collection
-The Latah Legacy began in 1972 as a quarterly bulletin put out by Latah County Pioneer Historical Museum Association.

-{% include feature/pdf.html objectid="latahlegacy_v01-n1" width="50" %}

-Although the first quarterly bulletin consisted primarily of news and updates relating to the organization, the bulletin quickly began to regularly include copies of historical narratives and reviews of books related to Latah County history.

-By 1980, the quarterly newsletter had become a full-fledged journal of local history, the Latah Legacy.

-{% include feature/pdf.html objectid="latahlegacy_v50-n1" width="50" %}

-The issues in this collection, which span from 1972 - 2023, contain historical materials which explore the settler history of Latah County.
-The journal also occasionally includes a newsletter which includes notices of upcoming Historical Society events and organizational updates.

 ## About Latah County Historical Society
-The Latah County Historical Society's origins go back to the founding of the Latah County Pioneer Association in 1891, only 20 years after the first settlers had arrived in the area.
+The [Latah County Historical Society's](https://www.latahcountyhistoricalsociety.org/) origins go back to 1891, with the founding of the Latah County Pioneer Association only 20 years after the first settlers had arrived in the area.
 As Mary Reed, former director of the Latah County Historical Society, writes in the Fall 1988 issue of Latah Legacy (Vol. 13, No. 3), "These people clearly recognized their own historic importance and that the events in which they had participated would never be repeated."

 Just a few years later, in 1895, a group of Moscow women formed the Moscow Historical Club, which would eventually merge with the Latah County Pioneer Association to form the Latah County Pioneer Historical Museum Association.
 Latah Legacy editor LeNelle McInturff writes in the 2023 issue of the Legacy (Vol. 45, No. 1):
 > Thankfully, the LCPHMA shortened its name to the Latah County Museum Society in 1973.
 > The organization name was officially changed to the Latah County Historical Society in 1978
 > to reflect its wider scope of activities in preserving, sharing and celebrating the history of Latah County,
 > in addition to its goal of finding a way to display artifacts telling the area’s history.
+## About the Collection
+The Latah Legacy began in 1972 as a quarterly bulletin put out by Latah County Pioneer Historical Museum Association.

-{% include feature/button.html text="Latah County Historical Society" link="https://www.latahcountyhistoricalsociety.org/" color="success" %}
+{% include feature/pdf.html objectid="latahlegacy_v01-n1" width="50" caption="The Latah County Pioneer Historical Museum Association's first quarterly bulletin." %}

+Although the first quarterly bulletin consisted primarily of news and updates relating to the organization, the bulletin soon began to regularly include copies of historical narratives and reviews of books related to Latah County history.

+By 1980, the quarterly newsletter had become a full-fledged journal of local history, the Latah Legacy.

+{% include feature/pdf.html objectid="latahlegacy_v50-n1" width="50" caption="The 2023 issue of Latah Legacy." %}

+The issues in this collection, which span from 1972 - 2023, contain historical materials which explore the settler history of Latah County.
+A newsletter which lists notices of upcoming Historical Society events and organizational updates is also occasionally included with the journal.

+Print copies of this publication are also held in [Special Collections and Archives](https://www.lib.uidaho.edu/special-collections/) at the University of Idaho Library.

 ## About CollectionBuilder CSV